greeyun/Q-SPARC/README.md

 <p align="center">
   <img src="./images/q_sparc_response.png" alt="Results Sample">
-<p align="center"><b>Figure 1.</b> Overview of our chatbot system designed for the SCKAN database.
-The diagram shows the main components and workflow, including data retrieval from SCKAN, natural language understanding, response generation, and user interaction.
-This system facilitates intuitive conversational access to the SCKAN database.</p>
+<p align="center"><b>Figure 2.</b> Example result from the chatbot interacting with the SCKAN database.
+This figure demonstrates how the system processes a user query in natural language and returns a structured, relevant response retrieved from SCKAN.
+It highlights the effectiveness of the chatbot in enabling seamless access to domain-specific knowledge.</p>